nuxt-community/legacy-modules/modules/axios/README.md

 }
 ```

-Details:
+Details
 - `'@nuxtjs/axios'`
   - By default axios plugin sets base url to `http://[host]:[port]/api` which is `http://localhost:3000/api`

 - `'/api': 'http://www.mocky.io/v2'`
-  - This line creates a server middleware to pass requests to `/api` to `http://www.mocky.io/v2`
+  - This line creates a server middleware to pass requests from `/api` to `http://www.mocky.io/v2`
-  - We used pathRewrite to remove `/api` from starting of requests and change it to `/v2`
+  - We used `pathRewrite` to remove `/api` from starting of requests and change it to `/v2`
   - For more information and advanced usage please refer to [proxy](../proxy) docs.